 MID-ATLANTIC SECTION REPRESENTATIVE, 5/7/2024 – 5/18/2026 *

-Arthur L. Burnett, II, MD, MBA is the Professor of Urology and Director of the Basic Science Laboratory in Neuro-urology at Johns Hopkins University School of Medicine.
+Dr. Arthur Burnett is the Professor of Urology and Director of the Basic Science Laboratory in Neuro-urology at the Johns Hopkins University School of Medicine.
 Dr. Burnett received his undergraduate degree in biology from Princeton University and his medical degree at the Johns Hopkins University School of Medicine.
 He completed his internship and residency in surgery, and subsequently residency and fellowship in urology at The Johns Hopkins Hospital.

 Dr. Burnett is recognized as a world-authority in the science and medicine of male erection disorders and has contributed several original discoveries which substantiated the clinical development of oral medications to treat erectile dysfunction.
 His areas of expertise include prostate cancer, lower genitourinary tract malignancies and reconstruction, erection disorders, penile abnormalities and female urology.